CU-DSI-Scholars/site-source/content/post/call-for-faculty-participation-dsi-scholars-fall-2021.md

 The Data Science Institute encourages women and underrepresented minorities to apply to this program.

-Application to participate: Faculty/Research Centers/Research Labs who are interested in participating in this program as internship hosts should complete [this application form](https://docs.google.com/forms/d/e/1FAIpQLScXsKgdf08Mv-8Q1mX23TUW-btopOZwq1Sj5YvpH2tVEEXmoA/viewform?usp=sf_link).
-The application deadline is January 1st, 2021.
-Decisions on the allocation of funds will be made by January 5th, 2021.
+Application to participate: Faculty/Research Centers/Research Labs who are interested in participating in this program as internship hosts should complete [this application form](https://docs.google.com/forms/d/e/1FAIpQLSeQNPZYgxVAcJyaoWUPmJA1WtMYrFEh8bBiG_LNeGSwWYHmhw/viewform).
+The application deadline is August 24th, 2021.
+Decisions on the allocation of funds will be made by August 27th, 2021.

 Key dates: